Generic name: clonazepam [ kloe-NAZ-e-pam ]

 What is clonazepam?

-Do not drink alcohol while taking this medicine.
-Clonazepam may be habit-forming.
+MISUSE OF CLONAZEPAM CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.
 Never share clonazepam with another person.
-Keep the medication in a place where others cannot get to it.
-Selling or giving away clonazepam is against the law.
+Selling or giving away this medicine is against the law.

 Before taking this medicine

-You should not take clonazepam if you have:
+You should not take clonazepam if you allergic to it or if you have:

 severe liver disease; or